C0D3D3V/atom-dl/README.md

 ---

 ### DISCLAIMER, THIS IS ONLY FOR EDUCATIONAL PURPOSES ONLY.
 This project is to be used for educational purposes only.
-This project is in no way associated with the illegal site ibooks.to, nor does it support the piracy of the media listed there.
+This project is in no way associated with the illegal site comicmafia.to, nor does it support the piracy of the media listed there.
 I am not liable for any violation of the law that applies in your country nor for any other illegal actions or problems that may arise from the use of this project.

 ## 🚀 Setup